-Other than the Ordinary shares sold in this offering, all of our outstanding Ordinary Shares immediately following this offering will be deemed "restricted securities" (as defined in Rule 144 under the Securities Act).
+Our Ordinary shares and B Class shares will be deemed "restricted securities" (as defined in Rule 144 under the Securities Act).
 Restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.
-Any Ordinary shares that are not restricted securities and are purchased by our affiliates will be "control securities" under Rule 144.
-Control securities may be sold in the public market subject to the restrictions set forth in Rule 144, other than the holding period requirement.
+Following the effectiveness of the registration statement of which this prospectus forms a part, our Ordinary shares may be sold either by the registered shareholders pursuant to this prospectus or by our other existing shareholders in accordance with Rule 144 of the Securities Act.